-In December 31, 2018, 2019 and 2020 and the ten months ended October 31, 2020 and 2021, our effective income tax rates, calculated as income tax expenses divided by profit before tax, were approximately 27.6%, 27.4%, 23.0%, 24.7% and 23.1%, respectively.
+In 2019, 2020 and 2021, our effective income tax rates, calculated as income tax expenses divided by profit before tax, were approximately 27.4%, 23.0% and 21.3%, respectively.
 Certain member of our Group benefitted from the preferential income tax rate of 15% during the Track Record Period for being qualified as high-tech enterprises.
 See "Regulatory Overview-Laws and Regulations on Taxation-Income Tax" for more information on these tax policies.
 The rest of our subsidiaries in the PRC were subject to the statutory income tax rate of 25% for the Track Record Period.
-In 2018, 2019 and 2020 and the ten months ended October 31, 2020 and 2021, the tax we paid amounted to RMB2.4 million, RMB5.1 million, RMB9.7 million, RMB6.7 million and RMB48.5 million, respectively.
+In 2019, 2020 and 2021, the tax we paid amounted to RMB5.1 million, RMB9.7 million and RMB48.5 million, respectively.

 We make our annual tax filings in accordance with the EIT Law requirement, which provides that the annual tax filings for a year (the "EIT Annual Tax Filing") shall be made and any final tax payment shall be settled within five months after the relevant year end.
-We recorded current income tax expenses charged to profit or loss of RMB9.8 million, RMB11.6 million, RMB14.0 million and RMB19.7 million for 2018, 2019 and 2020 and the ten months ended October 31, 2021, respectively.
-We made payment of income tax of RMB2.4 million, RMB5.1 million, RMB9.7 million and RMB48.5 million in 2018, 2019 and 2020 and the ten months ended October 31, 2021, respectively.
+We recorded current income tax expenses charged to profit or loss of RMB11.6 million, RMB14.0 million and RMB21.8 million for 2019, 2020 and 2021, respectively.
+We made payment of income tax of RMB5.1 million, RMB9.7 million and RMB48.5 million in 2019, 2020 and 2021, respectively.
 See Note 22 to the Accountants' Report in Appendix I to this document for more details on our income tax paid.
 The differences between the tax payments and the current income tax expenses were mainly due to timing differences in recognition of revenue and expenses in preparing the tax computation and our historical financial information for the years from 2018 to 2020.